 b.
-Documentation in the form of a single page certification signed by the contracting authorities for the municipality and applicant evidencing that the applicant for licensure and host municipality in which the establishment is located executed a host community agreement most current, executed HCA or HCA Waiver entered into between a License Applicant and a Host Community that complies with 935 CMR 500.180.
+Documentation in the form of the most current, executed HCA or HCA Waiver entered into between a License Applicant and a Host Community that complies with 935 CMR 500.180.
 In addition to this requirement, the host community shall state that they have accepted the Social Consumption Establishment applicant's plans to: